-C_m A constant for mode m, which could be the fare for a fixed fare transit system;
+C_m is a constant for mode m, which could be the fare for a fixed-fare transit system;

-$TTime{pimkj}$ and $TDist{pimkj}$ is the travel time and distance by travelers from income group i using mode m from original TAZ k to access to TAZ j in for purpose p;
+$TTime{pimkj}$ and $TDist{pimkj}$ are the travel time and distance, respectively, by travelers from income group i using mode m from TAZ k to TAZ j for purpose p;

 VOT{pim} is the value of time for travelers from income group i using mode m for purpose p.
-We use the 2012 VOT values recommended by ODOT (Table 3.1), which is closer to the time when the data we are using in this project (2011 for the survey-based approach; 2010 for the cluster-based approach), even though more recent values are available.
+We use the 2012 VOT values recommended by ODOT (table 3.1), which is closer in time to the data we are using in this project (2011 for the survey-based approach; 2010 for the cluster-based approach), even though more recent values are available.

-MC_m is distance-based monetary cost for mode m.
-Monetary costs per mile is estimated from various sources described in Table 3.2.
+MC_m is the distance-based monetary cost for mode m.
+Monetary cost per mile is estimated from various sources described in table 3.2.